comp423-23f/git-confict/branches.md

 # Branches and Pull Requests

+## What to do when there are conflicts preventing a merge.

+TODO

 ## COMP423 / COMP590 Branching Conventions

 For coursework, the `stage` branch is deployed to your team's cloud infrastructure.
 The `stage` branch serves as your team's "main" branch, in the sense that when you merge work to it your work will be deployed.
 The `stage` branch is also what your individual branches should be based on and merged back into.